 How to Get Customers Online

 The quickest and most direct way to immediately find customers online is to advertise to them when they are searching for your product or service.
-Adwords is the most established and most widely used means of doing this through the pay-per-click program.
-As a Google Premier Partner, Salesgenie has a dedicated team of professionals that provide you full access to your Adwords account and industry-leading rates and performance.
+Ads is the most established and most widely used means of doing this through the pay-per-click program.
+As a Google Premier Partner, Salesgenie has a dedicated team of professionals that provide you full access to your Ads account and industry-leading rates and performance.

 There are nearly countless third-party review sites where your business can take a beating or get a boost.
 Think about all the places you could show up, from Yelp, to Google, to Angie’s List to Trip Advisor.
 Depending on your business, you may be on all of them.
 In order to best determine what review sites matter most for your business in your community, do a search for your products and services and the word “review” and look at the results.
 Also try a search of your business name + reviews to see what comes up specifically when a prospect is researching your business.